shreyap-23/git-fundamentals/git.md

 6. git checkout hashvalue - to jump to particular commit
 7. git checkout - --> it brings back to the previous head pointing commit
 8. git switch - -> Switch to the master branch
 8. git checkout master -> To bring back to recent commit
+9. git branch --a/--all --> to see all the branches.
+9. git clone url ----to clone the git repository.
+11. git pull --- pulls what all chnages done in online to offline
+12. pit push --- pushes offline to online.

 ### Git Log
 1. git log -> to see commits